Table of Contents

 Board review style answer #1

 A. Loss of PTEN expression may help identify patients likely to respond to targeted therapies.
 PTEN mutations or loss of PTEN expression leads to uncontrolled activation of the PI3K / AKT / mTOR pathway, which promotes cancer cell growth and survival.
 While there is no specific therapy targeting PTEN itself, drugs targeting the PI3K pathway can counteract the effects of PTEN loss.
-Answer B is incorrect because loss of PTEN expression in endometrial carcinoma is generally associated with a more aggressive disease course, poor prognosis and resistance to treatment.
-Answer D is incorrect because PTEN loss is associated with a worse prognosis in endometrial carcinoma.
-PTEN is a tumor suppressor gene and its loss leads to unchecked cell growth and survival.
+Answer B is incorrect because positive PTEN expression typically indicates normal tumor suppressor function, and its loss, not its presence, is associated with more aggressive disease, poor prognosis and treatment resistance.
+Answer D is incorrect because PTEN loss is associated with a worse prognosis in many carcinomas due to its critical role as a tumor suppressor.
+Its loss leads to enhanced cancer cell growth, survival and invasion.
 Answer C is incorrect because while PTEN also has functions in the nucleus, such as maintaining genomic stability and regulating the cell cycle, its tumor suppressive role is not restricted to the nucleus.
-Both nuclear and cytoplasmic PTEN loss are associated with aggressive tumor behavior and poor prognosis in endometrial carcinoma.
-Therefore, the clinical relevance of PTEN is not limited to its nuclear expression.
+Normal expression of PTEN can occur in the nucleus and cytoplasm (see image above).
+PTEN loss in these areas can be associated with aggressive tumor behavior and poor prognosis.

 Comment Here